Fort Center: Excavation

 The Fort Center site came to the attention of archaeologists after a carved wooden bird was found in the pond in 1926.
 Working for the Federal Emergency Relief Administration beginning in the Great Depression, archaeologists conducted surveys and test excavations at Fort Center during the 1930s and 1940s.
 Archaeologist John Goggin surveyed the site in the early 1950s, digging some test pits.
 In 1961, an amateur group obtained permission from the land owner, Lykes Brothers, to survey the site.
 The group exceeded their permit and conducted an uncontrolled excavation.
 They took many artifacts, including objects from the historic period that had been reworked from metals of Spanish origin.
 When Lykes Brothers realized what was happening, they cancelled the group's permit, closed access to the site, and invited a professional archaeologist to survey the site.

 The complex was excavated over six years (1966–1971) by teams from the University of Florida, Colgate University and Florida Atlantic University.
 The State of Florida acquired the Fort Center site from Lykes Brothers in 1999 as part of the Fisheating Creek Ecosystem.
-It is operated as a wildlife management area.
+It is operated as the Fisheating Creek wildlife management area.

 In 2010 further research at the Fort Center site was conducted by Victor D. Thompson and Thomas J. Pluckhahn with grants from the National Geographic Society, Ohio State University and the University of South Florida. their work confirmed much of Sears' data but differed significantly on the function and archaeological significance of the Fort Center ritual place.
 Thompson and Pluckhahn are the first archaeologists to view Fort Center as one of many persistent Monumental ritual earthworks in the Glades/Calusa cultural region of south Florida.
 They concluded that the area is one of the most important hunter-gatherer intensive earthworks groups in world prehistory.